 How do I qualify for the enhanced rate?

-Family providers and centers who are exempt from Office of Child Care (OCC) certification must meet specific training requirements of the Oregon Registry if they wish to receive the enhanced rate.
+Family providers and centers who are exempt from Office of Child Care (OCC) licensing must meet specific training requirements of the Oregon Registry if they wish to receive the enhanced rate.
 These requirements include:

 - Having completed at least two hours of training on Recognizing and Reporting Child Abuse and Neglect;